 Choosing the right surgeon to address breast asymmetry is critical.
 It takes an aesthetic approach as well as surgical skill and experience in all aspects of breast surgery.
 Dr. Michelle Copeland is Harvard-trained with decades of experience in breast surgery, and has innovated liposuction techniques and fat transfer to address breast augmentation and reduction.
 Dr. Libby Copeland-Halperin completed advanced training in microsurgery at the Brigham and Women’s Hospital in Boston with a focus on implant-based and autologous breast reconstruction.

 How can I know what results to expect?

 Realistic expectations are important to successful cosmetic surgery.
 You can expect smoothing and tightening of the loose skin on the face and neck.
 Since excess skin and fat are removed and the underlying facial tissues are recontoured, the result is a more youthful looking face.
-Computer imaging will help you feel comfortable with your decision about surgery.
-Dr. Copeland is available to answer any questions you may have before and after the procedure.
+Computer imaging will help you feel comfortable with your decision about surgery and we are available to answer any questions you may have before and after the procedure.

 Does face-lift surgery leave scars?

 The incisions made for this type of surgery are usually concealed behind the ear and at the hairline.
 Sometimes, a small incision is also positioned underneath the chin.
-Dr. Copeland places most sutures beneath the skin, where they aren’t visible; these dissolve on their own.
+Most sutures are placed beneath the skin, where they aren’t visible; these dissolve on their own.
 After surgery, the doctor will prescribe topical creams and techniques to reduce scarring and enhance the result.

 How long is the recovery period?